robmarkcole/Hue-sensors-HASS/README.md

 Please format code usign [Black](https://github.com/psf/black) before opening a pull request.

-A big thanks to [@yottatsa](https://github.com/yottatsa) for his many contributions to this work, check out his profile!
+A big thanks to [Atsuko Ito](https://github.com/yottatsa) and [Eugenio Panadero](https://github.com/azogue) for their many contributions to this work!

 ## ✨ Support this work